InfuseAI/primehub-site/docs/guide_manual/admin-system.md

 + `Logo` Click `+ add Image` to upload the logo.

-+ `Default User Disk Quota` the default disk quota for user.
++ `Default User Volume Capacity` the default disk quota for user.

 + `Timezone` the system timezone.